-Config time - user interaction: validate and save uploaded OpenAPI spec (2 of 2)
+Config time - user interaction: validate and save uploaded OpenAPI spec

-- If OpenAPI spec is valid:

-- Do all of the following with a single Postgres DB transaction, commit if successful:

-- save text of OpenAPI spec into Postgres in openapi\spec table with is\live = false, config\is\finished = false.

-- Create configuration\job record corresponding to the newly uploaded OpenAPI spec.

-- Save job in Dramatiq for configuring

-OpenAPI specification specifying the

-OpenAPI spec by ID.
+- Receive uploaded file from the Developer Portal spec upload page. - Validate that the file provided is a valid OpenAPI spec, using the library: https://github.com/python-openapi/openapi-spec-validator - If OpenAPI spec is valid: - Do all of the following with a single Postgres DB transaction, commit if successful: - save text of OpenAPI spec into Postgres in openapi_spec table with is_live = false, config_is_finished = false. - Create configuration_job record corresponding to the newly uploaded OpenAPI spec. - Save job in Dramatiq for configuring OpenAPI specification specifying the OpenAPI spec by ID.